ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

 ## Notifications

-The mbed DS eventing model consists of observable resources, which enables endpoints to deliver updated resource content, periodically or with a more sophisticated solution dependent logic.
+The eventing model of mbed Device Connector consists of observable resources, which enables endpoints to deliver updated resource content, periodically or with a more sophisticated solution dependent logic.
 Applications can subscribe to every individual resource or can set a pre-subscription data to receive a notification update.

 ### Subscribing to a resource